-Two detection error metrics may be supported as sampled VDM observables:
+Three detection error metrics may be supported as sampled VDM observables:

-- Frame Error Count (FERC), per sampling interval: This observable represents the number of uncorrectable FEC frames that occurred in a given sampling interval, measured as RS(544,514) equivalent frames.
-This is a post-FEC decoder error metric, which appears to be an extensive (growing) observable, but implicitly is an intensive (fluctuating) observable, by virtue of the (implicit but fixed) duration of the sampling interval. - Pre-FEC Bit Error Ratio (BER): This is an intensive (fluctuating) observable representing the total number of bits that were corrected by FEC decoding, during a sampling interval, divided by the total number of bits received in that sampling interval.
-This is an estimate of the average pre-FEC bit error ratio or bit error probability.
+- Frame Errors Counted33 (FERC) in a sampling interval: This observable represents the number of uncorrectable FEC frames that occurred in a sampling interval, measured as RS(544,514) equivalent frames.
+This is a post-FEC decoder error metric, which appears to be an extensive (growing) observable, but implicitly is an intensive (fluctuating) observable, by virtue of the (implicit but fixed) duration of the sampling interval. - Pre-FEC Bit Error Ratio (BER) in a sampling interval: This is an intensive (fluctuating) observable representing the total number of bits that were corrected by FEC decoding, during a sampling interval, divided by the total number of bits received in that sampling interval.
+This is an estimate of the average pre-FEC bit error ratio or bit error probability. - Maximum FEC Symbol Error Weight34 (SEW{max}) in a sampling interval: This observable represents the highest number of correctable FEC symbols in a FEC frame that have been detected by a FEC decoder during a sample measurement interval.
+This is a fluctuating pre-FEC performance metric.

-Frame errors are reported in units of RS(544,514) 1 equivalent frames per sampling interval: When the FEC actually used is different, then the measured frame error count is scaled proportional to the binary FEC frame size divided by 5440.
+Frame errors are reported in units of RS(544,514) 35 equivalent frames per sampling interval: When the FEC actually used is different, then the measured frame error count is scaled proportional to the binary FEC frame size divided by 5440.